Fuyuki0312/model-detecting-number/README.md

 ![description](Images/ComparisonTable.jpg)

 - Thanks to being pretrained on large-scale datasets, the pretrained ResNet18 model required much fewer epochs (only 3) to train, despite taking insignificantly more time to train each epoch, which was 0.67 min/epoch.
 This model resulted in a considerably high test accuracy, being approximately higher than 99%, without the need of transforming data into grayscale.
-Similarly, the non-pretrained ResNet18 model shows a reliable metrics with slightly increased total training time.
+Similarly, the non-pretrained ResNet18 model shows reliable metrics with slightly increased total training time.
 - The non-attention CNN model built from scratch, on the other hand, reached an acceptable test accuracy (94.14%), yet demanded many times more epochs (50 epochs), leading to longer training time.
 After data had been transformed into grayscale, this model was trained with a speed of roughly 0.4 min/epoch, achieving about 94% test accuracy.
 - Regarding the CNNtention model, this model's metrics also surpass the non-attention CNN model's ones, reaching remarkably higher test accuracy (97.15%), but still lower than the ResNet18 models' test accuracy.
 This gap, however, does not diminish the CNNtention model compared to ResNet18 models, but illustrates a trade-off.
 Built based-on a simple architecture of the non-attention CNN model where there are not many parameters, the CNNtention model requires much fewer computational resources and has its weights stored in a pth file with a much smaller size.
 Additionally, its model weights are stored in a much smaller file: the CNNtention's `ModelDetectingNumber.pth` is only 987 KB, whereas the ResNet18 models' file size is 131,169 KB.

 **Key Advantages of CNNtention compared to ResNet18 and non-attention CNN:**
 - **Significantly smaller** weight size (987 KB vs 131,169 KB)
 - **3% accuracy improvement** over baseline CNN
-- **Lower computational requirements** - suitable for edge devices
+- **Lower computational requirements** - suitable for low-end devices

 ## 6. How to use the models